About Let Me Be Frank Productions

 Lisa Borley

-Lisa Borley is pleased to be joining Let Me Be Frank Productions in her fifteenth year!
-Working with this incredibly talented group of characters has been a dream come true.
-Lisa grew up on a small pig farm in Casco and started fully pursuing her music career at the University of Wisconsin-Green Bay, where she graduated with a double major in Music-Vocal Performance and Arts Management.
-Through the years, music has taken her to great lengths from singing opera arias in Florence, Italy, to rocking out with Project Pink: Pink Floyd Tribute Band.
-Lisa performs as Barbra Streisand in the LMBF Tribute group and is so honored to be performing in Las Vegas once again this year!
-Lisa has also been singing for weddings for over 20 years!
-Check out my PlayFrank ad for more details on how to book Lisa as your wedding singer!
-When she isn’t on the stage, Lisa is the proud mommy of two beautifully kind kiddos, Leo and Hazel.
-Lisa would like to thank her most special audience supporters, including her husband-Cody, parents-Perry & Lori Andre, sisters-Sara, and Kayla, along with many wonderful friends and family.
+Lisa Borley is pleased to be joining Let Me Be Frank Productions in her 18th year!
+With this incredibly talented group of characters, going to work just really isn’t so bad!
+After graduating from Luxemburg-Casco High School, Lisa started fully pursuing her music career at the University of Wisconsin-Green Bay, where she graduated with a double major in Music-Vocal Performance and Arts Management.
+Through the years, music has taken her from singing opera arias in Florence, Italy, to belting out some good jams with Project Pink: Pink Floyd Tribute Band.
+Lisa performs as Barbra Streisand in the LMBF Tribute group.
+Lisa has also been singing for weddings and special events for over 20 years!
+Check out her PlayFrank ad for more details on how to book Lisa as your wedding singer!
+When she isn’t on the stage, Lisa and her husband, Cody, are the proud parents of two beautifully kind kiddos, Leo and Hazel.
+Lisa is forever grateful for the many years of support that her parents-Perry & Lori Andre have given to her.
+Thanks to all those out there sharing in the laughter and love of music.
+We couldn’t do this without you!

 Tom Verbrick

 Tom is pleased to be performing with Let Me Be Frank Productions for over 20 years now.
 Before LMBF, Tom worked with the Milwaukee Repertory Theater, First Stage Theater Academy Milwaukee, was a stuntman at Great America, and once doubled for Jay Leno.
-He also has 2 credits on the IMDB so go check that out.
-Currently, Tom is also employed at Associated Bank.
+He also has 4 credits on the IMDB so go check that out.
 “It has been a very exciting journey with my LMBF family, and I appreciate the liberty that I am given to mess with everyone onstage.
 I look forward to another fun-filled year with my stage family and friends and I would like to continue to thank God for my talents and opportunities.”

 Sarah Galati

-Sarah is thrilled to be celebrating her fifth season with the LMBF family.
-Working with the incredibly talented group is a dream come true!
+Sarah is thrilled to be celebrating her 8th season with the LMBF family.
+Working with the incredibly talented group in her hometown is a dream come true!
 Sarah’s musical theatre training began at a young age at home with musical parents and continued into adulthood at Edgewood College and St. Norbert College.
 Sarah has performed with Knights on Broadway, The Abbey Singers, Knight Theatre, Project Pink, Allouez Village Band, and St. Norbert College Summer Stage (Mary Poppins in Mary Poppins).
-She loves to perform as Adele in Frank’s Tribute.
-When she’s not on stage, Sarah teaches voice lessons through her business, Honeybee Music LLC.
-In October of 2022, Sarah and her husband, Luigi, welcomed their beautiful daughter Luisa Giuseppa.
-Sarah sends her love to her family – “Sei la cosa più bella che mi sia mai capitata!”
+She also performs as Adele in Frank’s Tribute.
+When she’s not on stage, Sarah loves being a stay-at-home mom to her two awesome kiddos Luisa (3) and Lorenzo (1).
+Sarah sends her love to spicy husband, Luigi.
+Amore e baci!
+And a big thank you to each and every audience member for laughing with her….and occasionally at her.
+She felt supported either way!

 Blake Hermans

-23-year-old Blake Matthew Hermans, son of Frank Hermans, has been with Let Me Be Frank Productions for a decade now.
+26-year-old Blake Matthew Hermans, son of Frank Hermans, has been with Let Me Be Frank Productions for a decade now.
 His first show, “Through Curly’s Eyes: The Packers Heritage Trail,” back in 2013, caused him to fall in love with theater.
-He qualified for callbacks on NBC’s, The Voice, three years in a row.
 As well as performing with Let Me Be Franks, he is also the front man and songwriter of local band, Floral Friday, which has amassed over 100k streams.
 He feels very blessed to be a part of this troupe and appreciates the ability to perform alongside his family and friends.

 Kasey Schumacher

-Kasey is thrilled to make appearances with Let Me Be Frank Productions again in 2023!
-Even though she is not on the LMBF stage as often as she used to be, she works behind-the-scenes as Let Me Be Frank Productions’ marketing director.
+Kasey is thrilled to be in her 14th season with Let Me Be Frank Productions!
+Even though she is not on the LMBF stage as often as she used to be, she works behind the scenes as Let Me Be Frank Productions’ marketing director.
 In addition, Kasey is part of Frank’s Tribute, portraying Karen Carpenter.
-She has performed locally with The Pink Floyd Tribute Band: Project Pink, Play-by-Play Theatre, and sings for weddings/special events.
-Kasey graduated summa cum laude from St. Norbert College in 2013, where she studied Communication and Media and was involved with Knights on Broadway and Knight Theatre.
-In 2021, she earned her Master of Science degree in Communication from Purdue University.
-Her favorite role to date, though, is wife to Ross and mama to their adorable sons, Wilson (4) and Levi (1).
-Kasey would like to thank her Corrado and Schumacher families for their continual love and support.
+Her performing credits include The Pink Floyd Tribute Band: Project Pink, Play-by-Play Theatre, countless weddings and special events, and even some animation voiceover work.
+Kasey graduated summa cum laude from St. Norbert College, where she studied Communication and Media.
+In 2021, she earned her Master of Science in Communication (with dual concentrations in advertising and integrated marketing communication!) from Purdue University.
+Her favorite role to date, though, is wife to Ross and mama to their sweet and hilarious sons, Wilson (7) and Levi (4).
+Big love and thanks to her Corrado and Schumacher families for their endless encouragement and cheering from the front row.

 Paul Evansen

-Paul Evansen is excited to be performing again with the LMBF gang in 2023!
-Paul works with Willems Marketing & Events in Appleton, WI, and is currently the Sponsorship Coordinator for the nationally recognized Mile of Music Festival in downtown Appleton.
-He also is part of the development team bringing Mile of Music Presents, all-original music events to venues throughout the state.
+Another year, another great season of shows lies ahead!
+Time flies when you’re having this much fun!
+Paul currently works for Vande Hey Company where he oversees the Commercial Sales & Maintenance Division.
+Serving Northeast Wisconsin since 1950, Vande Hey Company is family owned with a strong tradition of excellence and a rock-solid reputation.
+They work with both residential and commercial clients, offering a vast array of landscape and design services.
 Paul lives in the Fox Cities and is grateful for the love and support of his four amazing children!
 Paul first began performing on stage back in 1984 in a Neenah High School production of “Oklahoma” – yeah – I know he doesn’t look it, but he’s really that old!
 Over the years, he has performed with Riverside Players, Attic Theater, and more, but he found his theater “home” when he had the chance to perform for the first time with Frank, Pat, and the gang back in 2005.
 Paul also portrays Neil Diamond as part of LMBF’s All-Star Tribute.
 He is grateful to be taking the stage with this talented group of local artists and thankful for the wonderful audiences that give back to us with their laughter and applause.

 Harrison Hermans